 The physical library is a study area that includes a small collection of reference books, computers and a library assistant.
-Students can reserve study rooms for individual or group study.
+Students are able to reserve study rooms for individual or group study.
 The library has an online component (www.sjsm.org/library) that meets the information needs of students and faculty for teaching and research.
-Help in locating articles is provided via email or phone (remote reference).
-Because Saint James School of Medicine has invested in electronic information, the library aims to be mostly electronic and online.
+Help on locating articles is provided via email or phone (remote reference).
+Because Saint James School of Medicine has invested in electronic information, the aim of the library is to be mostly electronic and online.